The Wilburn Brothers: Biography

 The Wilburn Brothers had a syndicated television program, The Wilburn Brothers Show, that ran from 1963 to 1974, with 354 half-hour episodes produced.
 Reruns can still be seen on the cable network RFD-TV and in the UK on Rural TV.
 They were Opry members from 1953 until the time of Doyle's death from lung cancer on October 16, 1982 (at age 52).
 Teddy continued with the Opry as a solo artist, until his death on November 24, 2003, of congestive heart failure, just six days before his 72nd birthday.

 They are both buried in the Nashville National Cemetery in Nashville, Tennessee.

-The brothers long awaited biography, Two For The Show, will hit bookstores in 2022.